mcimellaro/Assignment1/assignment.md

 ## Part 1: Array Slicing and Indexing

-1. Given a 2D numpy array `X`, index to select the first 3 rows and the last 3 columns.
+1. Given a 2D numpy array `X`, write the syntax used to select the first 3 rows and the last 3 columns of `X`.

-1. Given a 1D numpy array `x`, return only the odd-indexed entries, or return every other entry.
-(There is more than one solution!)
+1. Given a 1D numpy array `x`, write the syntax used to return only the odd-indexed entries (return every other entry) of `x`.
+   There is more than one solution!

 1. Given an integer numpy array of 0's and 1's, write a function that creates a new array where 0's are replaced with the word `"red"` and 1's are replaced with the word `"blue"`.